Study of the exclusive reaction $pp \to pp K^{*0} \bar{K}^{*0}$: $f_{2}(1950)$ resonance versus diffractive continuum: Conclusions

-Assuming that the WA102 data are already dominated by pomeron exchange, we have calculated the cross sections for experiments at the LHC imposing the cuts on pseudorapidities and transverse momenta of the pions and kaons from the decays $K^{*0} \bar{K}^{*0} \to (K^{+}\pi^{-})(K^{-}\pi^{+})$.
+Assuming that the WA102 data are already dominated by pomeron exchange, we have calculated the cross sections for the reaction $pp \to pp K^{*0} \bar{K}^{*0}$ for experiments at the LHC imposing cuts on pseudorapidities and transverse momenta of the pions and kaons from the decays $K^{*0} \bar{K}^{*0} \to (K^{+}\pi^{-})(K^{-}\pi^{+})$.
 The distributions of the invariant mass of the $K^{+}\pi^{-}K^{-}\pi^{+}$ system have been presented.
 We should keep in mind that both considered mechanisms have a maximum around $M_{K^{+}K^{-}\pi^{+}\pi^{-}} \simeq 2$~GeV, thus a broad enhancement (at least part of it) in this mass region can be misidentified as the $f_{2}(1950)$ resonance.
-We have found in this paper that the diffractive processes leads to a cross section for the $K^{*0} \bar{K}^{*0} \to K^{+}\pi^{-}K^{-}\pi^{+}$ production more than one order of magnitude larger than the corresponding cross section for the $\phi(1020)\phi(1020) \to K^{+}K^{-}K^{+}K^{-}$ processes considered in \cite{Lebiedowicz:2019jru}.
-Our predictions can be tested by all collaborations (ALICE, ATLAS, CMS, LHCb) working at the LHC.
-A measurable cross section for the exclusive process $pp \to pp (K^{*0} \bar{K}^{*0} \to K^{+}\pi^{-}K^{-}\pi^{+})$ should provide experimentalists with an interesting challenge to check and explore.
+Furthermore, a similar behaviour of the continuum and $f_{2}$ production processes makes an identification of a hypothetical tensor-glueball state in this reaction rather difficult.